Nkemjika1divine/easy_news/README.md

 ### Channels
 - `POST /api/v1/channels/add`: This method adds a new channel to the database and can only be done by admins and the superuser
 - `PUT /api/v1/channels/edit/{channel_id}`: This method edits a channel's information and can only be done by admins and the superuser
+- `GET /api/v1/channels`: This returns all channels in the database